ballerina-platform/module-ballerinax-discord/examples/automated-role-assignment/README.md

 ### 2. Configuration

-Configure Discord API credentials in `Config.toml` in the example directory:
+Create the `Config.toml` file and onfigure Discord API credentials in `Config.toml` in the example directory:

 ```toml
 clientId="<Client ID>"